whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - The card is soldered.
     - Continuity features do not work.
 2. The SD care reader cannot read any cards.
-3. The IGPU Intel HD Graphics (Haskell) does not work well with macOS.
+3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore a compatible external graphics card is required and connected via mPCIe.
-BIOS mod or modifying setup variables with modified Grub Shell is also required to output the video.
+Modding UEFI or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
 4. ALC282 produces noise when the computer boots or shuts down.
 Disabling sound output by switching to external monitor cuts off the internal sound output whereas internal sound input is preserved.
  5. The graphics card does not sleep sometimes.